What is pancreatitis?

 MRI – A scan that makes detailed images of the body using magnetic fields and radio waves

 MRCP – A type of MRI scan that can produce a detailed image of your pancreas and the surrounding organs

-In some cases of chronic pancreatitis, the symptoms can be like pancreatic cancer and a biopsy may need to be taken.
-This involves taking a sample of cells from your pancreas to be sent to a laboratory to be tested.
+In some cases of chronic pancreatitis, the symptoms can be similar to pancreatic cancer and you might need a biopsy.
+This involves taking a sample of cells from your pancreas and sending the sample to a lab for testing.